Understanding Sleep: Practical Tips To Help You Sleep Better

 A survey done on U.S. citizens found that most people get around 5-6 hours of sleep per night.
 But the National Sleep Foundation recommend that we get 7-9 throughout adulthood.
 This large sleep deficit can have far-reaching consequences to your health, your gym performance, your recovery from exercise, your ability to work hard and perform as well as possible at your job, and even your waistline.

-Getting 5-6 hours sleep might be ‘enough to function’.
+Getting 5-6 hours of sleep might be ‘enough to function’.
 But it’s not optimal for most people (granted, 7-9 is an average, and 6 might be enough for some whereas others need 10).
 By achieving an optimal amount of sleep, you will reap a host of benefits which I’ll detail here.
-After I tell you WHY you should be sleeping better, I’ll go on to give some practical tips to increase both duration and quality of your sleeping hours.
+After I tell you WHY you should be sleeping better, I’ll go on to give some practical tips to increase both the duration and quality of your sleeping hours.